FRC4048/FRC2025_Java/README.md

         * Build the code
         * We also do not recommend using IntelliJ for new members as wpilib is better supported for FRC

+For further rules and more detailed information take a look at CODE_OF_CONDUCT.md and CONTRIBUTING.md